BlueFish01/coffeeShopApp/README.md

 phpmyadmin will be runing at
 <http://localhost:8080/>
 ## Start testing server
-Go to root directory and run this command for start php server
+Go to /client directory and run this command for start php server
 ```bash
   php -S localhost:8000
 ```